Skip to content

-Parabens are among the most recognizable cosmetic ingredients, yet also among the most controversial.
-Over the years, they have become a symbol of everything some consumers today want to avoid in skincare: "chemicals," synthetic additives, and unclear INCI labels.
-At the same time, parabens are among the most thoroughly researched preservatives in the history of cosmetology and are still legally used in the European Union.
+Parabens are one of the most recognizable ingredients in cosmetics, and at the same time, one of the most controversial.
+Over the years, they have become a symbol of everything that some consumers want to avoid in skincare today: "chemicals," synthetic additives, and unclear INCI names.
+At the same time, parabens are among the best-researched preservatives in the history of cosmetology and are still legally used in the European Union.

-Does this mean parabens are completely safe?
-Or perhaps they're worth avoiding?
-And why are more and more brands—including Orientana —consciously eliminating parabens, even though they're not banned in cosmetics ?
+Does this mean that parabens are completely safe?
+Or should they still be avoided?
+And why are more and more brands – including Orientana – consciously giving up parabens, even though they are not banned in cosmetics?

-Natural cosmetic ingredients - how to read them and understand INCI compositions
+Natural cosmetic ingredients - how to read and understand INCI lists

-This article is dedicated to parabens: without scaremongering, without oversimplification, and without marketing slogans.
-We explain the facts, the scientific and regulatory context, and show you how to approach the topic of parabens with an informed approach.
+This article is dedicated to parabens: without fear-mongering, without oversimplification, and without marketing slogans.
+We explain the facts, the scientific and regulatory context, and show how to approach the topic of parabens consciously.

 Paraben-free cream